Frequently asked questions

 Q: The rules say staff are now required to wear face coverings – does this mean every member of staff?

-A: Only public facing, front of house staff are required to wear face coverings.
-There is an exemption for staff who are more than 2 metres away from the public of are behind a suitable screen, so this covers the likes of kitchen staff and back of house roles.
+A: Public facing, front of house staff are required to wear face coverings.
+Staff whilst in any communal indoor area must wear a face covering.
+There is an exemption for staff who are more than 2 metres away from the public/colleagues or they are behind a suitable partition.

 Q: if a customer claims to be exempt from wearing a face covering for health reasons should we ask for proof?